amazon-ion/ion-docs/guides/cookbook.md

 For brevity, this cookbook will make use of methods and global variables.
 Variables declared inside methods are in scope only within that method.
-Variables declared outside of methods, and methods themselves, are in scope until the next horizontal rule (such as the one that follows this section).
+Variables declared outside of methods, and methods themselves, are in scope until the next section.
 Within the same scope, variables with the same name and type or methods with the same signature should be considered interchangeable.

 In some cases, the examples herein depend on code external to Ion (e.g. constructing input streams to read files), which is out of scope for this